Large-scale test to cut passenger, vehicle congestion during 2020 Games to be carried out from next week | The Japan Times

-The test will involve staggered commuting and teleworking by central and Tokyo Metropolitan Government personnel, while private companies have been asked to join as well.
+The test will involve staggered commuting and teleworking by central and Tokyo Metropolitan Government personnel, with private companies being asked to join in as well.
 In addition, traffic controls will be introduced on several roads, including the Metropolitan Expressway network.

 Authorities will review the test results to consider whether additional measures will be needed, officials said.